mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 to:

 ~~~
-19. If the cookie store contains a cookie (“old-cookie”) with the same
+19. If the cookie store contains a cookie ("old-cookie") with the same
     name, scheme, domain, path, and for which either of the following
     conditions is true:

-    * The old-cookie’s port port-matches the new-cookie.
+    * The old-cookie's port port-matches the new-cookie.

-    * The new-cookie’s port port-matches the old-cookie.
+    * The new-cookie's port port-matches the old-cookie.

     (Notice that this algorithm maintains the invariant that there are
     no two cookies in the cookie store with the same name, scheme,